Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Allison nodded sympathetically.
 "Oh yeah.
 I remember that shit."

-"...So…" Dan summarized carefully.
+"...So..."
+Dan summarized carefully.
 "The Dominion has an office which is dedicated to doing *exactly* what we’re trying to do, except they don’t acknowledge pre-contact species as being sapient?"

 "That’s about the shape of it," Allison nodded.